2006 Regular Session

-WHEREAS, it is with great pride that we recognize the contributions of this dedicated Mississippi educator who has brought honor to his college, his community and to the State of Mississippi:
+WHEREAS, it is with great pride that we recognize the unique accomplishments of this physician whose passion for art and sculpture has brought honor to his community and to the State of Mississippi:

-NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the career and legacy of excellence in higher education and public service of Dr. David M. Haraway, President of Northwest Mississippi Community College, congratulate him on his retirement and extend to him and his family the best wishes of the Legislature for success in their future endeavors.
+NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby commend the extraordinary artwork, sculpture and statues created by Brookhaven, Mississippi's Dr. J. Kim Sessums, and extend to him and his family the best wishes of the Senate for success in his future projects.

-BE IT FURTHER RESOLVED, That this resolution be presented to Dr. Haraway and be made available to the State Board for Community and Junior Colleges and the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Dr. Sessums and be made available to the Capitol Press Corps.